compgen-io/compgen-io-site/content/tutorials/formats.md

 <a name="fasta"></a>
 ### FASTA [#](/tutorials/formats#fasta)

-FASTA [_fast-ay_] files are the de-facto standard for storing and sharing DNA/RNA/amino acid sequences.
+FASTA files are the de-facto standard for storing and sharing DNA/RNA/amino acid sequences.
 It is a text-file format with a header line followed by one or more lines of sequence.
 The header line starts with a '>' character, which may be used for parsing the file.
 The remainder of the header line consists of a name, optionally followed by a comment.
 The name and comment are